fortinsylvain/MyCpu/README.md

 ## 🧠 Custom CPU PCB Update

-After validating the core architecture with wire-wrap prototypes, the custom PCB version of the CPU is now complete.
+After validating the core architecture on a wire-wrap prototype, the custom PCB version of the CPU is now complete.
 The boards were professionally fabricated by PCBWay, thanks to a generous sponsorship offered by Liam from their marketing team, who discovered the project on GitHub.
 This support helped transition the design from a hand-built prototype to a professionally produced PCB.

 ![KiCad PCB Design](MyCPU_PCBWay.jpg)